ppy/osu-web/SETUP.md

 ### ARM-based CPUs

 Tests that require the use of ChromeDriver (both Karma and Dusk tests) will not work inside Docker when running on ARM-based CPUs (e.g. Macs running Apple Silicon).
 In this scenario, these tests should be run outside of a container.

+Custom configurations to run the tests within the container are currently not supported.

 ---